JohnnyJohstneft/games-dschini-org-public/README.md

 ![dschini.org](htdocs/img/dschini_medium.png)

-http://games.dschini.org is public now. feel free to fork the code.
+http://games.dschini.org is public now. feel free to fork it ... as it will close its doors soon.

 ### Install